Skip to main content Skip to docs navigation

 Metadata standards

-More than a thousand standards are listed by the organisation FAIRsharing.org which can be overwhelming.
-At NFDI4Microbiota, we compiled a list of widely used metadata standards in the fied of microbiome research that you can browse and use for the different types of data collected during your investigations.
+More than a thousand standards are listed by the organization FAIRsharing.org which can be overwhelming.
+At NFDI4Microbiota, we compiled a list of widely used metadata standards in the field of microbiome research that you can browse and use for the different types of data collected during your investigations.

 Metadata management